Revealing Multimodal Causality with Large Language Models: More Details about Experiments

 \subsection{The Full Results on MAG Dataset}

 The full quantitative results for factor identification and structure discovery on the MAG dataset are shown in Table~\ref{tab:appen_MAG}.
-Here, we also report the average results across all MLLM backbones.
-From these results, it is evident that MLLM-CD outperforms other baselines in most cases.
-META achieves a comparable performance in causal structure discovery, especially in terms of adjacency precision.
-This highlights the capability of MLLMs to identify potential causal relationships using their inherent knowledge, sometimes rivaling those derived from statistical methods.
-While COAT shows strong precision in causal factor discovery, it lacks comprehensiveness, which limits its overall effectiveness.

-We also illustrate the visual comparison of causal graphs discovered by different methods and MLLM backbones on the MAG dataset.
+Here, we also illustrate the visual comparison of causal graphs discovered by different methods and MLLM backbones on the MAG dataset.
 The results are shown in Figures~\ref{fig:appen_MAG_compare_gemini}, \ref{fig:appen_MAG_compare_gpt}, \ref{fig:appen_MAG_compare_llama} and \ref{fig:appen_MAG_compare_grok}.
 Several key observations can be made:

 \begin{enumerate}[leftmargin=*] \item META, Pairwise, and Triplet infer causal relationships directly from the inherent knowledge of MLLMs.
 While this leads to non-ambiguity, the resulting graphs tend to be overly complex, often containing numerous redundant edges (e.g., Figure~\ref{fig:appen_MAG_compare_gpt} (b)-(d)). \item COAT identifies only a limited subset of causal factors and relationships.
 Moreover, the inferred relationships often remain uncertain. \item MLLM-CD produces a more comprehensive set of causal factors and relationships.
 Compared to COAT, the structural ambiguities are reduced, and the resulting graph aligns more closely with the ground-truth causal graph and the faithful graph shown in Figure~\ref{fig:appen_MAG_gt} (b). \end{enumerate}